firedrakeproject/petsc_petsc4py_sprint/src/binding/petsc4py/docs/source/petsc_python_types.rst

 PETSc provides a convenient way to compute the action of linear operators coded in Python through the `petsc4py.PETSc.Mat.Type.PYTHON` type.

-The implementation is not limited to the action only, but it also exposes additional methods that can be used within the library.
+In addition to the matrix action, the implementation can expose additional methods for use within the library.
 A template class for the supported methods is given below.

 .. literalinclude:: ../../demo/python_types/matpython_protocol.py

-In the example below, we create an operator the applies the Laplacian operator on a two-dimensional grid, and use it solve the associated linear system.
+In the example below, we create an operator that applies the Laplacian operator on a two-dimensional grid, and use it to solve the associated linear system.
-The default preconditioner in the script uses `petsc4py.PETSc.PC.Type.JACOBI` the needs to access the diagonal of the matrix.
+The default preconditioner in the script is `petsc4py.PETSc.PC.Type.JACOBI` which needs to access the diagonal of the matrix.

 .. literalinclude:: ../../demo/python_types/mat.py